statpascal/emul99/readme.md

 provides DSK1 through DSK3 devices.

 To store files in a host system directory, the config entries "disksim_dsr" and "disksim_dir" need to be specified.
-The DSR provides DSK0 through DSK3.
+The DSR in "roms/disksim.bin" provides DSK0 through DSK3.
 It can be used together with the disk controller DSR: the host system DSR uses a higher CRU base resulting in only DSK0 targeting it (see e.g.  the example config file bin/exbasic.cfg).
 File names containing slashes are modified to avoid directory traversal on the host.

 The host system DSR does not provide sector based access to the disk or individual files (only PAB based operations are supported); in particular it